-For stock option grants that have no market conditions that affect vesting, the Company uses the Black-Scholes option valuation model to value stock options granted.
+Option awards are generally granted with an exercise price equal to the market price of Paramount's stock at the date of grant and have contractual lives of 5 years.
+To better align the interests of its key executives, employee and directors with those of its shareholders a significant portion of those share option awards will vest contingent upon meeting certain stock price appreciation performance goals and other performance conditions.
+Option and share awards provide for accelerated vesting if there is a change in control (as defined in the employee share option plan).
+For stock option grants made in the fiscal years ended June 30, 2021 and 2020, the Company used the Black-Scholes option valuation model to value stock options granted.
 The Black-Scholes option valuation model was developed for use in estimating the fair value of traded options that have no vesting restrictions and are fully transferable.
 The model requires management to make estimates which are subjective and may not be representative of actual results.
 Changes in assumptions can materially affect estimates of fair values.
-For purposes of the calculation, the following assumptions were used for the fiscal years ended June 30, 2019 and 2018:
+For purposes of the calculation, the following assumptions were used for the fiscal years ended June 30, 2021 and 2020:

-2019 2018
+2021 2020

-WA Risk free interest rate 0% 2.54%
+WA Risk free interest rate .22% 1.60%

 WA Expected dividend yield 0% 0%

-WA Expected stock price volatility 0% 67.16%
+WA Expected stock price volatility 60% 61%

-WA Expected life of options 0 years 5 years
+WA Expected life of options 5 years 5 years